Universal Pattern Formation by Oblivious Robots Under Sequential Schedulers: Introduction

 \section{Introduction}

-Distributed systems composed of a set $\mathcal{R}$ of autonomous mobile robots operating in Euclidean spaces, have been the object of rather extensive investigations in theoretical computer science since their introduction in \cite{SuzukY99}.
-Robots operate performing \LCM\ cycles; in each cycle, a robot observes the location of the other robots ({\em Look}), executes its algorithm to determine a destination ({\em Compute}), and moves towards the computed destination ({\em Move}).
+Distributed systems composed of a set $\mathcal{R}$ of autonomous mobile robots operating in Euclidean spaces have been the object of rather extensive investigations in theoretical computer science, since their introduction in \cite{SuzukY99}.

+The robots operate performing \LCM\ cycles; in each cycle, a robot observes the location of the other robots ({\em Look}), executes its algorithm to determine a destination ({\em Compute}), and moves toward the computed destination ({\em Move}).
 Several formal models have been proposed, describing different levels of computation capabilities of the robots.
-In this paper we consider the standard model, \OB, which describes the computationally weakest robots (e.g., see \cite{CanepDIP16,FloccPS12,IzumiSKIDWY12,YamasS10}).
-In this model, the robots are {\em anonymous}: they are indistinguishable by their appearance and do not have distinct identities; {\em disoriented}: they may not agree on a common coordinate system; {\em silent}: they have no means of direct communication; and they are {\em oblivious}: at the beginning of each cycle, a robot has no memory of past actions and computations.
+In this paper, we consider the standard model of silent oblivious robots, $\mathcal{OBLOT}$, which describes computationally weak robots (e.g., see \cite{CanepDIP16,FloccPS12,IzumiSKIDWY12,YamasS10}), and our focus is on deterministic computations.

 As for other distributed systems, the main research objective is the determination of what is computable, under what conditions, and at what cost; the main goal is to identify the minimal capabilities needed by the robots for the system to be able to solve a given problem or perform an assigned task.
-Our focus is on deterministic computations.
-The feasibility of a task and the solvability of a problem are influenced by several specific factors.
-However, the most determinant one concerns the nature of the timing of the robots actions imposed by the adversarial environment in which the robots operate.
+The feasibility of a task and the solvability of a problem are influenced by several specific factors; the most determinant one concerns the nature of the timing of the robots actions imposed by the adversarial environment in which the robots operate.